Cloud Eggs or Egg Nests are egg whites whipped to stiff peaks, grated cheese folded in, formed into nests, baked with yolk in center

 - 1/4 cup grated cheese such as Gruyere, Swiss, or Parmesan

-1 Preheat the oven to 450°F with a rack in the middle.
+1 Preheat oven and prep baking sheet: Preheat the oven to 450°F (230°C) with a rack in the middle.
 Line a roasting pan, or baking sheet that can take high temperatures without warping, with parchment paper or Silpat.

 4 Gently fold in the grated cheese, taking care not to deflate the egg whites.